9 Common Types of Ants in Florida

 Trying to get rid of ants in your home or yard can be an uphill battle.
 With colonies numbering in the hundreds of thousands, it might be impossible to completely eliminate a colony entirely.
 An experienced ant exterminator can not only help you identify the type of ant you are dealing with, but also help you create a targeted treatment.

-When you have an ant problem in Central Florida, it’s time to call your local pest control experts at Deans Services.
+When you have an ant problem in Central Florida, call Deans Services, your Clermont pest control experts.
 We have the skills and expertise to turn your yard into the yard of your dreams.
-Give us a call today at 352-515-9826 or contact us online
+Call us today at 352-515-9826 or contact us online

 Get a Free Estimate